Business Licences

 • Provides protection to local businesses invested in the community by creating accountability

-• Ensures accurate business information is displayed on My Business Directory
+• Ensures accurate business information is displayed on The City's Online Business Directory

 • Identifies trends, helping to track business movements in targeted areas; as well as pinpointing emerging jobs, and the training and education they will require to best serve the needs of the community